BenSeDev/laravel-inflight-query-lock/README.md

 - High concurrency endpoints
 - Analytics/reporting queries
 - Public APIs with traffic spikes
+- Very slow queries (> 30s) - use with `async()` mode

+✅ **Use async mode when:**
+- Queries take 1+ minutes to execute
+- Risk of request timeouts
+- Better UX with progress indicators
+- Need to prevent server worker exhaustion

 ❌ **Avoid for:**
 - Simple queries (< 100ms)